tianyikillua/phd-thesis/index.md

 ## Related documents

-- Bitbucket repository where you can also find an author-generated PDF file: [https://bitbucket.org/litianyi/thesis-manuscript](https://bitbucket.org/litianyi/thesis-manuscript)
+- Github repository where you can also LaTeX source files of the manuscript: [https://github.com/tianyikillua/thesis-manuscript](https://github.com/tianyikillua/thesis-manuscript)
-- Presentation PDF file: [here](https://www.dropbox.com/s/j5kpl3f0efo2g45/soutenance.pdf): for videos, open the file with Adobe Reader and make sure that Flash Player is installed.
+- Presentation PDF file: [here](https://drive.google.com/file/d/1FRWKTQaRgNCm5vlq-bt_kZCwO43oshyK/view?usp=sharing): for videos, open the file with Adobe Reader and make sure that Flash Player is installed.
 Verified under Windows and Mac.

 ## Public defense